ewandennis/sparkpost-segment-client/README.md

 ### How It Works

 This package is a SparkPost webhooks endpoint - an HTTP service which receives batches of email tracking events from SparkPost.
 It translates the events it receives into Segment.com tracking events which can then be fed into Segment's various integrations.
-The [Event Mapping][mapping] section describes how that translation takes place.
+The [Event Mapping](#mapping) section describes how that translation takes place.

 ### Setup